 Alcohol Poisoning Symptoms

 If you or someone around you is drinking heavy amounts of alcohol, it is important to be able to quickly recognize the signs of alcohol poisoning.
-The symptoms of alcohol poisoning include:
+The symptoms of alcohol poisoning5 include:

 - Difficulty remaining conscious